aiplanethub/genai-stack/documentation/getting-started/our-components/models-llms/custom-model.md

 A custom model can be created with few steps.

-1. Import a `BaseModel`class from llmstack.
+1. Import a `BaseModel`class from genai-stack.
 2. Create a class with desired name(class name) and inherit the `BaseModel`class.
 3. Implement two methods:
    *   `load()` - Load  the model.
 This method is run at once on class instantiation.